Richard Foerster (classical scholar): Libanius

 During his time in Italy, Foerster was inspired by Rudolf Hercher to collate the manuscripts of the late antique orator and sophist Libanius of Antiochia.
 This was a task of major importance for several reasons: Libanius' orations, declamations and progymnasmata had an immense impact on the Byzantine writers because of their admired Attic.
 But the only available edition (by Johann Jacob Reiske and his wife Ernestine Christine Reiske, 1784–1797) did not meet strict philological standards as it was based only on a selection of manuscripts.
 Also, the approximately 1500 letters of Libanius (preserved and transmitted after his death) were an important historical source for the 4th century A.D.
 But the most recent edition (by Johann Christoph Wolf, 1738) was outdated, and the authenticity of a number of letters was uncertain.

 Foerster made it his life's work to collate every available manuscript of Libanius' writings, present a proper text in an all-new edition, trace Libanius' sources as well as his reception by later authors, put his letters into historical context, and resolve the authenticity issue by analysing the history of transmission and reception.
 He succeeded in all these tasks, but not in every way definitively.
 Whilst his historical commentary on the letters and the textual constitution was often criticised by other scholars, Foerster's main achievement remains the most reliable edition of all the works of Libanius.

 After a lot of preliminary work (which had considerable impact in the classics) Foerster published his edition of Libanii opera omnia from 1903 until his death, in 12 volumes.
 After his death, his pupil Eberhard Richtsteig completed the final volume (published 1927) and created the index (1923).

 Choricius of Gaza

 While working on Libanius, Foerster was led to the 5th century orator Choricius of Gaza.
 In Spain he found several manuscripts containing unedited orations by the Gazaean, which Foerster published subsequently in minor magazines and indices.
-He also prepared a complete edition of the orations in a major publishing house, but during his lifetime never actually published it.
-It was Eberhard Richtsteig again who, in 1929, brought the edition to publication.
+He also prepared a complete edition of the orations in a major publishing house, but he failed to prepare the complete edition during his life.
+After Foerster's death, Reichsteig edited it for Teubner (1929).